mixn/carbon-now-cli/readme.md

 If you’re not sure about how the image will turn out you can always use `-o` or `--open`.

 ```
 $ carbon-now unfold.js -s 3 -e 6 -i -o
 ```

-This will open the image in the browser for final touches. 😌
+This will open the image in the browser for final touches, instead of saving it immediately. 😌

 ## License